venBio

 Series A in 2020

-Tallac Therapeutics is a biopharmaceutical company based in Burlingame, California, focused on developing innovative immunotherapies for cancer patients.
-Established in 2018, the company specializes in creating conjugates of antibodies combined with potent toll-like receptor agonists.
-This approach aims to activate the immune system in a targeted manner, enhancing both innate and adaptive immunity to effectively combat various solid tumor malignancies.
-By providing advanced treatment options, Tallac Therapeutics seeks to improve patient outcomes in the fight against cancer.
+Tallac Therapeutics, Inc. is a biopharmaceutical company focused on developing innovative immunotherapies for cancer patients.
+Founded in 2018 and headquartered in Burlingame, California, the company specializes in creating conjugates of antibodies combined with potent toll-like receptor agonists.
+This approach aims to activate both innate and adaptive immunity, enabling targeted immune responses against various solid tumor malignancies.
+Through its advanced therapies, Tallac Therapeutics seeks to enhance the immune system's ability to combat cancer more effectively.

 Pharvaris